October 2017 Māori Law Review

 On 2 February 2017, the Federal Court held that the four ILUAs were not ILUAs within the meaning of the NTA and they therefore could not be registered.

-In declining to follow Bygrave, North and Barker JJ took a literal reading of s 24CD(1) and related provisions of the NTA concluding that “all persons” and “must” in s 24CD(1) must be construed as referring to all individual persons comprising the “native title group”, the consequence being that each party, or person, must sign the agreement.
-Mortimer J came to the same conclusion through a justification that the “collective character” of the applicant suggests universal decision making and ss 24CA-24CE therefore require all individuals constituting the claimant to consent to an ILUA by signing it.
+In declining to follow Bygrave, North and Barker JJ took a literal reading of s 24CD(1) and related provisions of the NTA concluding that “all persons” and “must” in s 24CD(1) must be construed as referring to all individual persons comprising the “native title group”. the consequence being that each party, or person constituting the RNTC, must sign the agreement.
+Mortimer J came to the same conclusion through a justification that the “collective character” of the RNTC suggests universal decision making and ss 24CA-24CE therefore require all individuals constituting the RNTC to consent to an ILUA by signing it.

 The Court held that s 251A of the NTA does not empower claim groups to modify this requirement via resolution and despite noting the practical difficulties with this approach, such as the potential for individuals to veto entire agreements, considered these policy issues unfit for the court’s consideration.